 He hunkered down and remained as invisible and silent as he could.

 ADOPTION IN HASTE

-The staff of animal shelters greet people looking for new pets with both joy and misgiving.
-People walk between the cages, looking over each cat, and the staff hope they will select a cat that has been there for a long time.
+The staff of animal shelters greets people looking for new pets with both joy and misgiving.
+People walk between the cages, looking over each cat, and the staff hopes they will select a cat that has been there for a long time.

 But they know what the people are looking for; they are looking for kittens, not adult cats.

 If there are no kittens, the customers will sometimes reluctantly choose an adult cat as a “consolation prize”, pay the adoption fees and cart him or her off…

 Only to return the cat two or three days later.